Mirror symmetry for Berglund-H\"ubsch Milnor fibers: Maslov data and 2-periodicity

 When $R=\ZZ,$ the space of invertible $\ZZ$-modules is $\Pic(\ZZ) =\ZZ\times B\ZZ/2$: there are $\ZZ$ distinct classes of invertible $\ZZ$-modules, namely the homological shifts $\ZZ[n]$ of the rank 1 free module, and they have automorphism group $\ZZ/2$ generated by multiplication by $-1$.

 Grading/orientation data with $\ZZ$ coefficients is therefore given by a nulhomotopy of the map

-where it can be shown that the first factor classifies $(\wedge^{\on{top}}_\CC TX)^{\otimes 2}$ and the second factor is trivial (and hence choices of nulhomotopy for the second factor correspond to maps $X\to B^2(\ZZ/2)$).
-We therefore see that grading/orientation data for $\ZZ$ coefficients agrees with the traditional data used to defined the Fukaya category.
+where it can be shown that the first factor (``grading data'') classifies $(\wedge^{\on{top}}_\CC TX)^{\otimes 2}$ and the second factor (``orientation data'') admits a canonical trivialization (giving a correspondence between choices of nulhomotopy for the second factor and maps $X\to B^2(\ZZ/2)$).
+We therefore see that grading/orientation data for $\ZZ$ coefficients agrees with the traditional data used to define the Fukaya category.

 In practice, there is a universal way of constructing grading/orientation data for a symplectic manifold. \begin{definition} A {\em stable polarization} of $X$ is a trivialization of the map $X\to B(U/O)$ classifying the Lagrangian Grassmannian bundle $\LGr(X).$ \end{definition} It is clear that a stable polarization induces grading/orientation data for any ring $R$, since a trivialization of $X\to B(U/O)$ trivializes the whole composition \eqref{eq:grading-data}.